People

 Alasdair Cohen

-Alasdair is an Assistant Professor of Environmental Epidemiology in the Department of Population Health Sciences and the Public Health Program at Virginia Tech (VT); he also has an affiliate faculty appointment in the Department of Civil & Environmental Engineering at VT, and serves as Research Director for the Berkeley/China/Virginia Tech Program for Water & Health.
+Alasdair is an Assistant Professor of Environmental Epidemiology in the Department of Population Health Sciences and the Public Health Program at Virginia Tech (VT), and also has an affiliate faculty appointment in the Department of Civil & Environmental Engineering at VT.
 He earned his PhD in Environmental Science, Policy, & Management, and an MPH in Epidemiology, from the University of California, Berkeley, as well as an MSc in Water Science, Policy, & Management from the University of Oxford.
-In addition to applied research, he has also worked for United Nations agencies to develop water and rural poverty focused indicators/metrics, and lived in Italy for ~3 years and China for ~4 years.
+In addition to applied research, he has also worked for United Nations agencies to develop water and rural poverty focused indicators and project monitoring and evaluation tools.

 Postdoctoral Researchers